mathspp/mathspp/pages/02.blog/03.til/062.dbg!-macro-for-debugging-in-rust/item.md

-Today I learned how to use the `dbg!` macro and the `Debug` trait in Rust.
+Today I learned why I should use the `dbg!` macro instead of the `println!` macro for debugging in Rust.

 ===